Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 Because you're bringing them in literally from all over the country and sometimes all over the world.

-You have to get your Rack and Stack right.
+You have to get your rack and stack right.

-When they said judge, when they stand up in federal court and say, we are ready for trial, they have to be ready.
+And it's incumbent upon the defense when they said judge, when they stand up in federal court and say, we are ready for trial, they have to be ready.

 And this isn't an emergency medical situation, which I've had happen mid-trial.